Army Credentialing Assistance / Army Cool

 The Army Credentialing Assistance Program is like the Army’s Tuition Assistance Program, where Soldiers can receive funding in pursuit of credentials that are listed in Army COOL.
 So what does the “COOL” in Army COOL stand for?
 The COOL stands for Credentialing Opportunities On-Line.

 What is the purpose of the Army Credentialing Assistance / Army COOL program?

 The goal of the Credentialing Assistance Program is to help Army service members get certifications and licenses.
-That can enhance their skills or assistance them as they transition into the the civilian workforce.
+That can enhance their skills or assist them as they transition into the civilian workforce.
 To be more specific, they would help these service members find:

 - Credentials related to an Army Military Occupational Specialty (MOS)

 - Credential requirements and potential gaps between Army training and civilian credentialing requirements

 - Resources available to fill gaps between military training and civilian credentialing requirements

 - Amazon Web Services Solutions Architect – Associate